 The experts talk about Cassius Winston’s season, Taryn McCutcheon from Women’s Basketball, teaches you how to bake the perfect cupcake, and Guy Moskvich from the MSU Swimming and Diving team talks about his journey from Israel to Michigan State.

-The Michigan State swimming and diving program will host its final home meet of the season on Saturday, Jan.
-20 at 1 p.m.
+The Michigan State swimming and diving program will travel to Oakland University for its final road meet of the season on Saturday, Jan.
+19 at 1 p.m.